alperyilmaz/blogdown-hugo/content/publication/journal-article/yilmaz-2009-id-213/index.md

 ---
-title: 'GRASSIUS: a platform for comparative regulatory genomics across the grasses.'
+title: 'GRASSIUS: a platform for comparative regulatory genomics across the grasses'
 date: 2009-01-01
 authors:
   - Alper Yilmaz